State and Local Policy Database

 Transportation Funding

-We could not determine the total funding allocated to transit entities serving the City of Mesa from 2015-2019.
+We could not determine the average funding allocated to transit entities serving the City of Mesa between 2017 and 2021.

 Access to Transit Services